naveedamir484/Pager/README.md

 key press and convert into a character, consequently append to main "String" and further transmit over Bluetooth channel.

+<h6>This project could be implemented using Arduino and logic for key-press and its detection would remain same</h6>

 <hr></hr>
  <br>
   <p align="center">